nAR-2024/nAR-Jupyter-Project/README.md

 ## Features
 - [Feature 1: Machine Learning
 - [Feature 2: Pandas, columns, rows, dataframes
-- [Feature 3: basic theory
+- [Feature 3: basic theory and practice

 ## Getting Started
 To get started with this project, follow these steps: